cgutteridge/alicorn/readme.md

 Alicorn is a PHP front end to a SPARQL database.
 It is built on top of the Fat-Free framework.

+Like F3, Alicorn is available under GPL v3.

 [![Fat-Free Framework](ui/images/logo.png)](http://fatfree.sf.net/)